hack13/hacks-links/README.md

 # Simple URL Shortner

 I wanted to save some money, and learn some more JavaScript as well as learn how to use KV's...
-I figured why not move away from hosting YOURLS and move my shortning system over ot Cloudflare Workers.
+I figured why not move away from hosting YOURLS and move my shortening system over to Cloudflare Workers.
 This allows me to save money on VPS hosting running a PHP web app...
-I figured I would share this app for others who just want a simple URL Shortner with a counter.
+I figured I would share this app for others who just want a simple URL Shortener with a counter.

 **Cons:**
  - There is no location of where people clicked